Filter

 Choosing a pivot hinge gives you design freedom and more control within a space.
 It lets the door open in both directions (depending on the model), reduces pressure on the door jamb and allows placement away from the edge.
 This can change how the door interacts with the room.

 In homes across Sydney, designers and architects use pivot systems to maintain clean lines and open layouts.
 For builders and installers, pivot systems reduce frame stress and work well with floor-to-ceiling doors.
+Since the floor will carry the weight, you can opt for high-density materials for pivot system doors like solid timber or thick glass without compromising the structural integrity of the partition wall or the surrounding plasterwork.

 An overlooked benefit of this type of hinge is its ability to reduce pressure on a door frame, which helps in long-term door alignment.
 Before choosing a pivot, think about: